 Fit: Medium Rise Slim Fit

 Armor: CE Level 1

 If we had to select a single best pair of moto riding jeans, it would almost certainly be SA1NT’s Unbreakable Slim Jeans.
 Made by the first company to ever bring a pair of single-layer riding jeans to market, the Unbreakable Slim Jeans — which are now on their seventh generation — genuinely look and feel like a luxury pair of stretch jeans, though the pants’ construction (which is infused with 25% Dyneema) affords unparalleled levels of abrasion resistance.
 Completing the already impressive package is a custom vintage trim suite, orange accents, and adjustable pockets for D30 Ghost hip and knee armor.

 Construction: Dyneema-Infused Double-Face Black Stretch Denim

 The Knox Dalton Jeans represent a minimalistic take on high-end riding jeans, arming wearers with a primary 13.7oz denim construction that’s been infused with Dyneema before being outfitted with “invisible” (i.e. external seam-free) knee armor pockets for housing Knox’s CE-approved Microlock hip and knee armor — the latter of which is fully adjustable.
 Finishing details on these jeans include secure deep-carry pockets, YKK zippers, and a spartan design that’s devoid of branding save for a single leather patch.

 Construction: Dyneema-Infused 13.7oz Stretch Denim

 Looking to further build out your riding gear load out?
-Then be sure to cruise over to our guide to the best urban commuter moto gear for more than 20 of the finest items designed for everyday use on two-wheels.
+Then be sure to cruise over to our guide to the best urban commuter moto gear for the finest items designed for everyday use on two-wheels.